Withdrawing from the Program

 Reapply for admission to the program

 Meet with a BSN academic advisor to review course availability and to create a BSN completion plan.
-We want to make sure it is the optimal quarter for re-entry, that there is space and that you have a plan to complete the program in place.
-Call 425-352-5376 to schedule an appointment.
+We want to make sure that when you return it is the optimal quarter for re-entry, that there is space, and that you have a plan to complete the program in place.
+Visit our ScheduleOnce page to schedule an appointment.

 Submit a returning student application following our how to apply instructions for returning students.